Get Tech Tips

 Standing around and shooting the breeze is OK every once and a while, but to a technician, it gets old real quick.
 A technician understands that the real work that pays the bills doesn't get done by talking around the water cooler, and the longer you put it off, the tougher the day is going to be.

-Don't ask a technician to train a slacker or suffer a fool in their workspace; a technician would fire their own grandma if she slows them down and cause issues.
+Don't ask a technician to train a slacker or suffer a fool in their workspace; a technician would fire their own grandma if she slows them down and causes issues.

 Technicians Don't Need Emotional Support to Do Their Job